sziaa/Face-Tracking-Cartoon/README.md

 # Face-Tracking-Cartoon
 This project aims to have the character Aang from Avatar: The Last Airbender's eyes track your movements through your screen camera and when you come too close, the image changes into an attack image.
-A demo video is provided below.
+A demo video is provided below: https://www.youtube.com/watch?v=ZF__6LuY3GM&ab_channel=SehrishZia

 [![Demo](https://img.youtube.com/vi/ZF__6LuY3GM/0.jpg)](https://www.youtube.com/watch?v=ZF__6LuY3GM&ab_channel=SehrishZia)